The £3,000 Mistake That Changed My Hosting Strategy

 Making the Switch: Migration Best Practices

-Moving client sites to UK hosting requires careful planning.
-This is especially true when managing multiple domains simultaneously.
-I learned this lesson after a weekend spent fixing broken email configurations.
+Moving client sites to UK hosting requires careful planning, especially when you manage multiple domains at once.
+I learned this after a weekend spent fixing broken email configurations.
 Poor planning led to three days of client complaints and emergency fixes.

 Email migration often causes the most problems during hosting switches.
 Many clients use email addresses that match their domain names.
 Moving hosting can break email delivery if not handled properly.
 Always test email functionality thoroughly before switching DNS records to new servers.